Software release life cycle: Release candidate

-A release candidate (RC), also known as "going silver", is a beta version with the potential to be a stable product, which is ready to release unless significant bugs emerge.
+A release candidate (RC), also known as gamma testing or "going silver", is a beta version with the potential to be a stable product, which is ready to release unless significant bugs emerge.
 In this stage of product stabilization, all product features have been designed, coded, and tested through one or more beta cycles with no known showstopper-class bugs.
 A release is called code complete when the development team agrees that no entirely new source code will be added to this release.
 There could still be source code changes to fix defects, changes to documentation and data files, and peripheral code for test cases or utilities.
-Beta testers, if privately selected, will often be credited for using the release candidate as though it were a finished product.
-Beta testing is conducted in a client's or customer's location and to test the software from a user's perspective.

 Stable release

 Also called production release, the stable release is the last release candidate (RC) which has passed all stages of verification and tests.
-The remaining bugs are considered acceptable.
+Any known remaining bugs are considered acceptable.
 This release goes to production.

-Some software products (e.g. Linux distributions) also have long term support (LTS) releases which are based on full releases that have already been tried and tested and receive only security updates.
-This allows developers to allocate more time toward product development instead of updating code or finding and fixing newly introduced bugs due to outdated assumptions about the used system, language, or underlying libraries.
+Some software products (e.g. Linux distributions like Debian) also have long-term support (LTS) releases which are based on full releases that have already been tried and tested and receive only security updates.

 Release

 Once released, the software is generally known as a "stable release".
 The formal term often depends on the method of release: physical media, online release, or a web application.

+Usually the released software is assigned an official version name or version number.

+(Pre-release software may or may not have a separate internal project code name or internal version number).